cruncha-cruncha/audio_spectrometer/readme.md

 ###Code

-Currently using Processing 3.0 and uses the Minim audio library.
+Developed in Processing 3.0, using the Minim audio library.

 ###Current Output